 - What campaigns should we renounce, and how can I change direction for the better?

 - What data can I use to sell back the SEO investment?

 What Metrics Should Be Included in Your SEO Report?

-At Greenlane, we develop reports with a data-first philosophy, to which the KPIs that move your business are primary.
+At Greenlane, we develop reports with a data-first philosophy, to which the KPIs that move your business is primary.
 Sure, we include the obligatory ranking, traffic, and conversion data, but we want to benchmark against the particulars that your business is based on.
-If our client hasn’t developed a KPI set or set goals for our SEO engagement, we will help them come up with a realistic plan.
-We do everything in our power to make sure keyword rankings aren’t the main KPI.
+If our client hasn’t developed a KPI set or set goals for our SEO engagement, we will help them develop a realistic plan.
+We do everything we can to ensure keyword rankings aren’t the primary KPI.

 - Organic traffic

 Below is a ranking trend for a keyword that has much competition.
 If this report was made around 9/10/2018, it would look like a victory with a top 10 ranking.
 In truth, this is a keyword that is not performing well.
 The report was just focused on a misleading day.

 Instead, you should make sure to reflect the average position.
 The average position for the keyword above is position 48.
 This represents organic visibility in a clear and digestible way.

 It’s important to group keywords to appropriate landing pages.
 Instead of thinking of each keyword on its own, I prefer an organic visibility score for a page.
 This allows the target and your non-target keywords to represent the traffic to the website.
 Identify the pages you are working on and average the ranks for all the keywords that are driving organic.
 Repeat each month for a trend.

 Different SEO tools offer their own visibility scores using their preferred formula.
 More than just averages, sometimes traffic and impression data are calculated.
 Here is a visibility score from Rank Ranger that tells me how well one of my essential pages is performing (check out their calculation description).
 I’d rather learn from this report and drill into each keyword only as needed.
 It’s a perfect chart for any SEO reporting dashboard.